 Bottom line: Blood glucose levels could affect the prescription in your glasses/contact lenses, causing fluctuations in vision.

 Now, let’s explore the effects of metabolic health on the back of the eye, the retina.

 Changes to the retinal microvasculature and circulation

 As previously stated, the retina is the neural tissue (yes, our eyes are part of our brain!) in the back of the eye that converts light into electrical signals, which are then sent to the brain via the optic nerve to create the perception of vision.
-Retinal health is critical and without a properly functioning retina to translate light into vision, blindness occurs.
+Retinal health is critical, and without a properly functioning retina to translate light into vision, blindness occurs.

 In another study, individuals with metabolic syndrome were more likely to have retinopathy and retinal microvascular changes than people without metabolic syndrome, independent of age, gender, race, education, smoking, or alcohol consumption.
-Associations with retinal microvascular changes were significant even in the individuals with metabolic syndrome without diabetes and high blood pressure.
+Associations with retinal microvascular changes were significant even in people with metabolic syndrome without diabetes and high blood pressure.

-Bottom line: This is good evidence that optimizing blood sugar levels and metabolic health (including blood pressure, weight and cholesterol) could help maintain proper circulation within the small vessels of your eye and the rest of your body.
+Bottom line: This is good evidence that optimizing blood sugar levels and metabolic health (including blood pressure, weight, and cholesterol) could help maintain proper circulation within the small vessels of your eye and the rest of your body.